 If you are visiting one of these countries, don’t panic.
 No tourist has ever gotten in trouble for using a VPN in these countries.

 Even the best free VPNs come with restrictions.
 They limit your security, speed, and ability to bypass geoblocks.

-If you need a short-term VPN for accessing WiFi hotspots while you are on vacation, I recommend using a premium service with a free trial or money-back guarantee, like NordVPN.
+If you need a short-term VPN for accessing WiFi hotspots while you are on vacation, I recommend using a reliable service with a free trial or money-back guarantee, like ExpressVPN.

 Your data is exposed to the websites you visit!

 Your IP Address: